leros-dev/leros/README.md

  * What else is sign extending?
  * byte order:
    * Morten's simulator (and presumable compiler) is little-endian
-   * Martin's ISA simulator is little-endian
+   * Martin's ISA simulator is little-endian (not yet)
    * Patmos is probably big-endian
    * Internet is big-endian
    * RISC-V is little-endian